Shiina18/shiina18.github.io/_posts/2021-01-02-to-challenges.md

 ---
 title: "Tactics Ogre One Vision Mod Challenges"
 categories: Games
-updated: 2021-01-03
+updated: 2021-01-21
 comments: true
 mathjax: false
 ---

 See [Game Log for Tactics Ogre LUCT One Vision Mod](https://shiina18.github.io/games/2020/07/17/game-log-for-to-ov-mod/) for the old post, and [this repo](https://github.com/Shiina18/tactics_ogre_one_vision_mod_challenges) for the rules and saves I used.

-This time I am going to following the refined common rules and [optional rules](https://github.com/Shiina18/tactics_ogre_one_vision_mod_challenges#optional-rules).
+This time I am going to following the refined common rules and [optional rules](https://github.com/Shiina18/tactics_ogre_one_vision_mod_challenges#optional-rules), e.g. 5 skill 2 spell rule.

 See [here](https://github.com/Shiina18/tactics_ogre_one_vision_mod_challenges/wiki/Meta-under-common-rules---optional-rules) for the meta under these rules.